Information for MicroMasters Learners

 - Rigor: Courses offer the same challenge as residential MIT classes - and combine theoretical tools with practical skill-building.

-- Flexibility: All courses run 3x per year - you can spread out the coursework and exams based on your schedule.
+- Flexibility: Courses run between one to three times per year - you can spread out the coursework and exams based on your schedule.

 - Credit: Learners admitted to the blended Master’s program will earn MIT credit for their MicroMasters program courses.